 Officers and Members are active at a national and local level to help ensure that Service and individual leaders are effective in their role.
-The Chief Fire Officer chairs the NFCC Finance Committee.
+The Chief Fire Officer is the lead officer for the NFCC On-call strategic group.
 There is a good history of welcoming and responding positively to external challenge.

 His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) undertook their first national inspections of the Fire and Rescue Service during 2018 and 2019.
-This Service was inspected in the Tranche 2 inspection round, with the findings published in July 2019.
-Overall, the Service was rated as "Good" in all three areas of Effectiveness, Efficiency and People.
-Of the 45 fire and rescue services inspected only 10 received a minimum of three "Good" ratings.

-A second round of full inspections took place during 2021 and 2022, having been delayed as a result of the Coronavirus pandemic.
-We were in the third tranche of Services inspected and our 6-week inspection period began on 28 February 2022.
-The results of the third tranche inspections were released on 20 January 2023.
-We were pleased to see that we had maintained our overall "Good" ratings for Effectiveness and People, and delighted to be judged as "Outstanding" for Efficiency, one of only 3 Services nationally to receive this judgement.
-Within the People pillar we received an "Outstanding" judgement for "getting the right people with the right skills".
+The Service was rated as "Good" in all three areas of Effectiveness, Efficiency and People when the findings were published in July 2019.
+A second round of full inspections took place during 2021 and 2022.
+The Service maintained a rating of "Good" for Effectiveness and People, and was judged as "Outstanding" for Efficiency.
+Within the People pillar we received an "Outstanding" judgement for "getting the right people with the right skills" when the findings were published in January 2023.